Two games, four teams, 40 players. Choose wisely, and you could turn $10 into more than $400.

 The 49ers are 7-point favorites in the NFC Championship Game.
 Assuming the game goes as the books assume, the Lions are likely to be playing catch-up as the contest wears on.
 That means conserving clock and searching for big plays, and that means St. Brown is set up for another big day on the stat sheet.

-Even in losses, St .Brown has had monster showings this season, like when he had 13 catches for 102 yards in Week 7 during the Ravens’ dismantling of Detroit, 38-6.
+Even in losses, St .
+Brown has had monster showings this season, like when he had 13 catches for 102 yards in Week 7 during the Ravens’ dismantling of Detroit, 38-6.
 His touchdown count drops significantly when the Lions lose, but his receptions per game stayed steady (7.5 in wins, 7.4 in losses).

 If the Lions instead surprise bookmakers and are right in the game or even find a way to take control in Santa Clara, then St. Brown would still be in a positive position to produce.
 Detroit probably can’t get to the Super Bowl without taking full advantage of its Goff-to-St. Brown connection.
 Win or lose, Detroit’s best wideout should see his fair share of targets.

 Plus, the Niners weren’t especially tough on wide receivers in the regular season.
-According to ESPN, San Francisco allowed opposing wideouts to amass an average of 34.5 points per game against it in PPR scoring.
+According to ESPN, San Francisco allowed opposing wideouts to average 34.5 points per game against it in PPR scoring.
 That was the 14th-most among the league’s 32 outfits.
 In all, the 49ers gave up an average of 214.2 receiving yards per contest in the 2023-24 regular season, the third-most in the NFL.
 San Francisco did better against the pass versus the Packers in the Divisional Round - the ground was the greater source of frustration on that day - but there is a wealth of data that predicts the opposite will be true this Sunday.
 That’s another check in St. Brown’s favor.

 St. Brown is just outside of the top three projected point scorers in Tier 1, so I’m not letting you in on a secret here.
 But he will likely be less picked than a few others in the tier, like McCaffrey and Lamar Jackson, and if he goes off, it will give you an advantage on more of your adversaries than if the same happened with a more popular player.